 Sonargraph Product Family

 Sonargraph is a powerful static code analyzer and comes in three major product variants.
 Sonargraph-Explorer is the swiss army knife for software architects, quality analysts and anyone else who needs to dig through complicated badly documented code bases.
 This is our newest product and it supports Java, C# and C/C++ out of the box.
-The two other products Sonargraph-Architect and Sonargraph-Quality only support Java at this time and will add support for C# and C/C++ later in 2014.
+The two other products Sonargraph-Architect and Sonargraph-Quality only support Java at this time and will add support for C# and C/C++ in the first half of 2015.
 Sonargraph-Architect is the successor of SonarJ and has a focus on software structure and architecture.
 Sonargraph-Quality includes the capabilities of Sonargraph-Architect and adds more metrics, quality models, integration of 3rd party code checkers and other features.

 Sonargraph-Explorer is a general purpose static analysis tool.
 It parses your project and builds an in-memory model of it.
 This model can be stored in a binary snapshot that can be used to analyze a system on any other machine - the original compile/build environment is not needed when opening a system from a snapshot.
 Sonargraph Explorer computes 100's of metrics, finds code duplications (copy & paste detector), visualizes dependencies on all levels and in different representation viewers and has a scripting engine, that allows you to define your own metrics or code checkers in form of a Groovy script.

 - In depth quality assessments of software systems

 - Remote assessments using snapshots created on another machine

 - Gathering of software metrics (including user defined metrics)

 - Reverse engineering and visualization of complex undocumented code bases